-- of the liability in respect of claims incurred but not paid.
-Given the materiality of this figure, and the expected short-tail nature of the Company's business, no allowance has been made for discounting. - The premium provision calculation starts by applying an assumed loss ratio for each in-force policy (with an allowance for policies that are not yet in-force, but for which the Company is contractually obliged to provide cover).
-As above the relevant loss ratios are derived from pricing assumptions adjusted for any known changes in Company experience.
+- The approach for calculating the claims provision is as follows.
+Where claims data reflects accident months which are well established, a basic chain ladder approach is used to determine the ultimate loss ratio for those months.
+For the most recent accident months the claims provision is based on the estimated loss ratio used to set premium rates.
+For accident months in between, the approach used is a weighted blend of these two approaches, using the Bornhuetter-Ferguson method.
+In aggregate this approach allows the calculation of a claims provision that gives appropriate consideration to the company's own experience where this is credible, without over-relying on the Company's experience where the development of the data is less credible.
+Given the materiality of this figure, and the expected short-tail nature of the Company's business, no allowance has been made for discounting. - The premium provision calculation starts by applying an estimated loss ratio to the unearned premiums for each in-force policy (with an allowance for policies that are not yet in-force, but for which the Company is contractually obliged to provide cover).
+The relevant loss ratios are derived from pricing assumptions adjusted for any known changes in Company experience.
 In addition, an expense loading is applied to reflect an allowance for the ongoing maintenance costs of servicing this business.
-The claims and expense outflows are offset by future premiums expected to be received in respect of this business.
+The claims and expense outflows (including commission and admin charges) are offset by future premiums expected to be received in respect of this business.
 The resulting premium provision may be positive (i.e. a liability) or negative (i.e. an asset, where future premiums are expected to exceed future claims and expense allowances).
-As with the claims provision, no discounting has been applied given the materiality of the result and the short-tail nature of the Company's business.
+As with the claims provision, no discounting has been applied given the materiality of the result and the short-tail nature of the Company's business. - The provisions include an allowance for events not in data reflecting the fact that the historical data on which assumptions are based may not reflect the full range of potential outcomes.
+The allowance for events not in data at end 2020 includes an allowance for the increased uncertainty arising in respect of the COVID-19 pandemic.

 The Risk Margin is calculated based on an assumed run-off of the Company's Solvency Capital Requirement (SCR).
 The prescribed cost of capital rate of 6% per annum is used in the calculation.
 Given the short-tail nature of the Company's business, the SCR is expected to run-off fully within two years.
-Hedgeable market risk is excluded from the SCR used in the Risk Margin calculation.
+Hedgeable market risk and counterparty default risk arising from cash positions are excluded from the SCR used in the Risk Margin calculation.